-Preliminary data shows that immediate release versions of amphetamine-based stimulants are a better option for nursing mothers compared to extended-release.
-The reasoning behind this is related to the timing of the concentration peak—and following decline—of amphetamines in the blood after consumption.
+Immediate release versions of amphetamine-based stimulants are a better option for nursing mothers compared to extended-release.
+This has to do with the timing of the concentration peak—and following decline—of amphetamines in the blood after consumption.8

 Other ADHD treatment options for expectant mothers (no medication required!)

 There are several ADHD treatment routes that don’t involve medication.
 Below are tips and strategies for ADHD mamas looking for symptom relief—without using drugs like Adderall, Strattera, or Vyvanse.

 It’s recommended that everyone gets at least seven hours of sleep each night, but this is especially true for expectant moms.

 Cognitive behavioral therapy (CBT)

 This form of behavioral therapy can ease feelings of anxiety, and help with sorting through anxious thoughts and feelings about becoming a parent.9

 A group of people experiencing similar situations can provide support and advice to make the pregnancy journey smoother.
 Find your place in an online community—like ADHD Twitter—or try ADHD management apps, such as Inflow.

 Low-impact exercise—walking, yoga, swimming—aid pregnant mothers in managing ADHD while keeping them active.
 (Be sure to check with your doctor on this one!)